Justin Holmes: Professional career

 Holmes was considered to be an average player in the 2004 Major League Baseball draft and was drafted in the 26th round by the Cleveland Indians.

 Holmes began his professional career with the Burlington Indians of the Rookie Appalachian League, where he batted .233 with four doubles.
 He played in three games with the Lake County Captains of the Class-A Midwest League in 2005.
 He hit .222 with just two hits in 9 at bats for Lake County.
 Holmes finished the 2005 season with the Burlington Indians.
 He completed the season batting .159 with 7 hits and 5 RBIs in 17 games.
 Holmes was released following the season.

 In 2006, Holmes signed with the Traverse City Beach Bums of the Frontier League.
 Holmes was a two-time all-star for the Beach Bums.
 At the conclusion of the 2007 season, Holmes retired from professional baseball.

 Coaching career

-Holmes began his coaching career as a volunteer assistant at his alma mater of Georgia from 2008–2010.
+Holmes began his coaching career as a volunteer assistant at his alma mater of Georgia from 2008 to 2010.
 On July 1, 2010, Holmes accepted a role as an assistant coach for Craig Gibson's coaching staff with the Mercer Bears baseball team.
 Holmes left the Mercer team following the 2013 season.
 After spending a season away from baseball, Holmes joined the Tennessee Tech Golden Eagles baseball program as an assistant in August, 2014.

 On June 21, 2018, Holmes was promoted to the head coach of the Golden Eagles.
 After just one season at the helm of the Golden Eagles, Holmes was relieved of his duties for "conduct that is inconsistent with the expectations and standards Tennessee Tech has for all head coaches."